brabster/tw-site-mkdocs/docs/posts/2024-03-31-exploring-setup-py/index.md

 Successfully installed demo-package-1.0.0
 ```

 Hmm.
-As expected, nothing apparently untoward happened there even with the versbose flag set.
+As expected, nothing apparently untoward happened there even with the verbose flag set.
 Are we all good then?

 ## A World Without `setup.py`

 So why doesn't pip just stop installing source distributions, preventing this execute-code-on-install behaviour?
-The community certainly seems to be looking at that - I found and commented on [Speculative: --only-binary by default?](https://github.com/pypa/pip/issues/9140), then found a long piece by a Python core developer entitled [Why you shouldn't invoke setup.py directly](https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html) from 2021 which I think predates the security concerns and does talk a little about how we are where we are:
+The community certainly seems to be looking at that.
+I found and commented on [Speculative: --only-binary by default?](https://github.com/pypa/pip/issues/9140), then found a long piece by a Python core developer entitled [Why you shouldn't invoke setup.py directly](https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html) from 2021.
+That predates the security concerns around `setup.py` that I've seen, but does talk a little about why things are this way:

 > For several years I've been telling people not to use setup.py and frequently people are confused as to why so much of setuptools is effectively deprecated, but there are no warnings anywhere, and this policy is not officially documented.
 This is a genuine failing of the project and hopefully at some point this section of the article will be obsolete because all direct setup.py invocations will come with some sort of warning or will have been removed, but I can at least try to explain why doing so is a bit trickier than it seems

-It's worth a read if you want to understand better - but it's not a happy story!

 Back to the security story.
 What if we set the default behaviour of pip to refuse source distributions and require the user to explicitly accept the risk with a command line flag or environment variable?
 Would that prevent abuse?
 I don't think so.
-[My own limited research into popular advice given to beginners](../2024-03-23-irresponsible-expertise-install-python-package/index.md) suggests that by default we'll just see a bunch of tutorial material telling users to pass the necessary flag, eg. `--insecure-installs` to avoid inconvenience.
+[My own limited research into popular advice given to beginners](../2024-03-23-irresponsible-expertise-install-python-package/index.md) suggests that by default we'll just see a bunch of tutorial material telling users to pass whatever flags are needed to disable the more secure behaviour without explanation in the name of convenience.

+## No Silver Bullet

+In my opinion, disabling that behaviour is more a step in the right direction than a solution.
 Remember that `wheel` distribution I installed a few paragraphs ago?
 Well, let's start up the Python repl and import that package:

 ```python title="importing the malicious wheel" hl_lines="5"
 $ python